-- (1) A central component of part one of this policy is the identification of the composition, roles and responsibilities of the Critical Incidents Team. - (2) The role of the team is to review and direct the handling of the incident and the response and recovery process in order to: - (i) ensure the safety and security of children, staff, other users of the premises and visitors; - (ii) minimize the loss to the school in physical, human and financial terms; - (iii) manage an incident to minimize disruption to regular operations; and to - (iv) liaise with appropriate agencies, including the media. - (3) The Critical Incidents Team will comprise of the following personnel: - (i) Headteacher; - (ii) Assistant Headteacher (or if not in post a Senior Member of staff); - (iii) Chair (or Co-Chair) of Governors; - (iv) the school's designated Child Protection Officer (Headteacher); - (v) the school's Fire Marshall; and - (vi) the school's Cleaner in Charge. - (4) The Critical Incidents Team will, dependent upon the nature of the incident itself, be concerned with any of the following issues: - (i) adequate assessment of hazards and situations which may require emergency action; - (ii) analysis of requirements to address these hazards; establishment of liaison with all relevant emergency services; development of an effective management plan; - (iii) dissemination of planned procedures; - (iv) organisation of practice drills to test the plan; - (v) regular review of this plan; - (vi) assisting the Headteacher with all aspects of the implementation of the plan; and - (vii)arranging staff development activities, where necessary.
+(1) A central component of part one of this policy is the identification of the composition, roles and responsibilities of the Critical Incidents Team.

+(2) The role of the team is to review and direct the handling of the incident and the response and recovery process in order to:

+(i) ensure the safety and security of children, staff, other users of the premises and visitors;

+- (ii) minimize the loss to the school in physical, human and financial terms; - (iii) manage an incident to minimize disruption to regular operations; and to - (iv) liaise with appropriate agencies, including the media. - (3) The Critical Incidents Team will comprise of the following personnel: - (i) Headteacher; - (ii) Deputy Headteacher - (iii) Chair (or Co-Chair) of Governors; - (iv) the school's designated DSL (Headteacher); - (v) the school's Fire Marshall; and

+(vi) the school's Cleaner in Charge.

+(4) The Critical Incidents Team will, dependent upon the nature of the incident itself, be concerned with any of the following issues:

+(i) adequate assessment of hazards and situations which may require emergency action;

+(ii) analysis of requirements to address these hazards; establishment of liaison with all relevant emergency services; development of an effective management plan;

+- (iii) dissemination of planned procedures;

+- (iv) organisation of practice drills to test the plan;

+- (v) regular review of this plan;

+$\left(vi\right)~$ assisting the Headteacher with all aspects of the implementation of the plan; and

+$\left(vii\right)$ arranging staff development activities, where necessary.